 The Western Screech-Owl is a small owl with yellow eyes, and “horns” or “ear-tufts” (please note these are not horns or ears – they are simply feathers that assist with camouflage) on its head.
 The call is a distinctive descending series of whistled “hoos”.

 Listen to their call here (recorded in Victoria in 1961):

 More information about identifying and additional calls can be heard at http://www.allaboutbirds.org/guide/Western_Screech-Owl/sounds

-Today, Western Screech Owls are restricted to a few older forests, mostly in the Highlands area of Victoria, and only a few pairs are known to be left.
+Today, Western Screech-Owls are restricted to a few older forests, mostly in the Highlands area of Victoria, and only a few pairs are known to be left.
 It is possible that there are other Screech Owls in the region that have not been detected.
 Surveying for these owls is part of HAT’s program.
-In the past, Western Screech Owls may be have been Victoria’s most common raptor.
+In the past, Western Screech-Owls may have been Victoria’s most common raptor.
 Up to a dozen pairs nested on the University of Victoria campus, and more in Mystic Vale.
-There were nests in Beacon Hill Park, in Garry Oak Meadows, and generally were wide-spread and abundant.
+There were nests in Beacon Hill Park and in Garry Oak Meadows, and generally were wide-spread and abundant.